- What is a “learning outcome”?

-- Who at Washington University can I talk with to learn more about assessment or to get some questions answered?
+- Who at Washington University in St. Louis can I talk with to learn more about assessment or to get some questions answered?

-Simply put, a learning outcome is the knowledge, skill, value or attitude that resulted from a formal course, a group of courses as in a major or minor, a group of general education courses or out of class experiences.
-Effective communication, critical thinking, and problem solving are common learning outcomes as may be fluency in a foreign language, demonstrated knowledge of a particular subject area, or skill using particular laboratory techniques or playing a musical instrument.
+Simply put, a learning outcome is the knowledge, skill, value or attitude that results from a formal course, a group of courses as in a major or minor, a group of general education courses or out of class experiences.
+Effective communication, critical thinking and problem solving are common learning outcomes as may be fluency in a foreign language, demonstrated knowledge of a particular subject area or skill using particular laboratory techniques or playing a musical instrument.

-Learning outcomes may be planned and expected or may be unintended and unanticipated and certainly a single course, to say nothing of a major, or a group of courses required for distribution may have multiple learning outcomes.
+Learning outcomes may be planned and expected or may be unintended and unanticipated.
+Certainly a single course, to say nothing of a major or a group of courses required for distribution, may have multiple learning outcomes.
 Learning assessment is intended to determine what the learning outcomes, the results, of a particular learning experience or group of experiences have been.

 Assessment is broader.
-What are the learning outcomes intended and desired for a student who has majored or minored in a discipline or other area of study?
 Careful assessment will verify whether or not the desired level of knowledge and skill was in fact achieved after the completion of a major or minor.

 Grades are associated with individual courses.
 But the grades for individual courses may say little about whether a student has been able to connect or integrate the work of several courses or whether a collection of separate courses has been transformed into a coherent whole.